FREQUENTLY ASKED QUESTIONS about BUDDHISM

 To many, Buddhism is a religion.
 For others it is more of a philosophy or ‘way of life’.
 These sorts of distinctions are not generally an obstacle for practice and are a matter of personal discovery and interest.

 Do Buddhists worship idols?

-Buddhists sometimes pay respect to images of the Buddha.
+Buddhists pay respect to images of the Buddha and other representations of enlightened mind.
 An image of a Buddha is intended to serve as a reminder of our own mind’s potential for fullest awakening, and reminds us to strive to develop peace and love within ourselves.
 Bowing to the statue is an expression of gratitude for the Teacher and the Teaching.